What is Cryptocurrency and How Does it Work?

 What are the Most Popular Cryptocurrencies?

 When most people think of cryptocurrency, they picture Bitcoin.
-Invented in 2008 by an anonymous individual (commonly referred to as Satoshi Nakamoto), Bitcoin revolutionized the concept of digital currency and has been a dominant force in the crypto world ever since.
+Invented in 2008, Bitcoin revolutionized the concept of digital currency and has been a dominant force in the crypto world ever since.

 Those who mine within this system receive bitcoins as rewards—and these can be used to purchase products or services.
 Bitcoins can also be exchanged for other currencies.